NicktasticDEV/FNaF-Panorama-Shader-for-Unity/README.md

 Select the Render Texture material in the project files manager, and then change the Y value of the Pixel Size
 ![enter image description here](https://cdn.discordapp.com/attachments/969418368656474185/1114620383707009044/image.png)

+## Misc

+You don't need to credit me, but I'd really appreciate it if you did!